nathanhleung/fallback/www/docs/quickstart.md

 When you send HTTP requests to the `MyServer` contract (hex-encode the requests into the `data` field of a transaction), the return value will be a hex-encoded HTTP response.

-The sample below shows how to send a request to the contract using native Node.js modules.
+The sample below shows how to send a request to the contract using native Node.js modules (it uses `eth_call` internally, so it doesn't make any changes to blockchain state).

 ```javascript title="request.js" showLineNumbers
 const http = require("http");